Ansr-io/trigger.io-ua-push/README.md

         // i.e. is only called when the app is NOT running and is launched from a push notification },
     getPushID: function ( success, error) {
+        // Callback arguments: (Object) {valid: Boolean, pushID: String}
         //
+        // Get the push identifier for the device.
+The push ID is used to send messages to
+        // the device for testing, and is the canoncial identifer for the device in Urban Airship.
+        //
+        // Note: iOS will always have a push identifier, Android will have one after successful registration.
     },
     getQuietTime: function (success, error) {
         // @return : Object : {"startHour":0,"startMinute":0,"endHour":0,"endMinute":0}